Let's Turn It On

 Written by Freddie Mercury

-A demo recorded early in the Mr. Bad Guy sessions sees Freddie trying out ideas for a song that didn't end up past this demo.
+Recorded on April 19, 1984, this demo was recorded early in the Mr. Bad Guy sessions.
+Gazelle sees Freddie trying out ideas for a song that didn't end up past this demo.
 Short and sweet, with a good backing track that is entirely percussion layers and bass.
 Freddie is in fine voice, too, on a very nice track.

 Money Can't Buy Happiness (Demo) 2:37